TamjidHossain/BRNES/README.md

 Example: python RandomInit.py 15 10 3 2000 10 0.90 20 on 2 random  <br />
          python BRNES.py 15 10 3 2000 10 0.90 20 on 2 random  <br />

+However, it will take a very long time until the experiments are completed.
+It may be of interest running more than one algorithm at the same time if you have enough computing power.

+The file name associated with any experiment is appended into a log file (BRNES.txt) that resides inside "Main/OutputFile" directory.<br />
+The results (Steps to goal (SG), Time to goal (TG), Rewards, Convergence, Qtable) of any experiment are stored categorically by file name in "Main/SG", "Main/TG", "Main/Reward", "Main/Convergence", "Main/Qtable" respectively as a pickle file.
+Then, the respective pickle files can be used to reproduce the graphs.

 ## Contact